leolanci/DgeaHeatmap/README.md

 negative binomial distribution.
 <https://doi.org/10.18129/B9.bioc.DESeq2>

+The differential gene expression analysis can be conducted based on limma voom, DESeq2, and edgeR.

+\*\* DEA Limma \*\*

-To perform the differential gene expression analysis, limma voom is utilized.
-First, a matrix is created in which each coefficient represents the average of the samples from one group.
+Utilizing limma voom, a matrix is created in which each coefficient represents the average of the samples from one group.
 Afterwards, the contrasts are set to direct testing between chosen groups in the analysis.
 To scale the raw library sizes, the normalization factors are